Budapest 15th constituency

-The 15th constituency of Budapest (Budapesti 15. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 15th constituency of Budapest (Budapesti 15. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 15.
 OEVK.

-Since 2018, it has been represented by Ágnes Kunhalmi of the MSZP-Dialogue party alliance.
+Since 2026, it has been represented by Áron Porcher of the Tisza Party.

 Geography

-The 15th constituency is located in south-easthern part of Pest.
+The 15th constituency is located in southeastern part of Pest.

 List of districts

 The constituency includes the following municipalities: